Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Methods

 Conversely, the establishment of suitable values for the number of epochs and the learning rate relied on initial exploratory experiments conducted using a single training set.
-Following this preliminary validation, it was determined that a training regimen comprising 200 epochs, each consisting of 100 minibatches, produced favorable outcomes without introducing the risk of overfitting.
+Following this preliminary validation, it was determined that a training comprising 200 epochs, produced favorable outcomes without introducing the risk of overfitting.
 To optimize our model, we employed a cross-entropy loss function in conjunction with Stochastic Gradient Descent (SGD) with a learning rate set to 0.01.
-A \textit{ReduceOnPlateau} strategy was applied, incorporating a patience parameter of 10 epochs, to dynamically adjust the learning rate as training progressed.
-Additionally, given the limited validation data and the potential susceptibility to overfitting, we implemented an early stopping mechanism with a patience setting of 25 epochs to provide an additional layer of protection against this risk.
+A \textit{ReduceOnPlateau} strategy was applied, incorporating a patience parameter of 10 epochs to dynamically adjust the learning rate as training progressed.
+Additionally, given the limited validation data and the potential overfitting, we implemented an early stopping mechanism with a patience of 25 epochs to provide protection against this risk.